kubernetes/website/docs/tutorials/stateful-application/cp-distributed-systems.md

 [sidecar](http://blog.kubernetes.io/2015/06/the-distributed-system-toolkit-patterns.html)
 container to rotate and ship your logs.

-#### Configuring a Non-Privaledged User
+#### Configuring a Non-Privileged User

-The best practices with respect to allowing an application to run as privaledged user inside of a container is a matter of debate.
-If your organziation requires that applications be run as a non-privaledged user you can use a [SecurityContext](/docs/user-guide/security-context/) to control the user that the entry point runs as.
+The best practices with respect to allowing an application to run as privileged user inside of a container is a matter of debate.
+If your organization requires that applications be run as a non-privileged user you can use a [SecurityContext](/docs/user-guide/security-context/) to control the user that the entry point runs as.